South African financiers develop $122mln water conservation bond

 PHOTO

-CAPE TOWN - South African financiers are preparing a 2 billion rand ($122 million) bond to fund water conservation projects dedicated to restoring strategic water catchments.
+South African financiers are preparing a R2bn ($122m) bond to fund water-conservation projects dedicated to restoring strategic water catchments.

 Backed by Rand Merchant Bank (RMB) and the Development Bank of Southern Africa (DBSA), the five-year bond aims to finance ecological restoration, including removing invasive plants and rehabilitating catchment areas to enhance water security.
 The outcome-based facility will link returns to measurable environmental improvements.

-"The facility will support conservation of water catchments to ensure the health of these areas," Mookho Mathaba, climate finance specialist at DBSA, told Reuters.
+"The facility will support conservation of water catchments to ensure the health of these areas," Mookho Mathaba, climate finance specialist at DBSA, noted.

 The initiative reflects growing private-sector involvement as South Africa grapples with constrained public finances and significant water challenges.
-A DBSA study estimates investments totalling 256 billion rand annually are needed in the water sector through 2050, leaving a critical funding gap of 91 billion rand each year.
+A DBSA study estimates investments totalling R256bn annually are needed in the water sector through 2050, leaving a critical funding gap of R91bn each year.

-While traditional bonds target infrastructure like dams and pipelines, this deal emphasizes nature-based solutions.
+While traditional bonds target infrastructure like dams and pipelines, this deal emphasises nature-based solutions.
 RMB confirmed its involvement, saying details remain confidential.

 If successful, the bond will align with broader efforts to tap debt markets for sustainable infrastructure funding, helping to address South Africa's worsening water shortages.